mwb86/git-basics/README.md

 We know that Ned's story doesn't have a happy ending but let's dream big.
 We're going to create a dream-story branch and write what we would have wanted to happen.

+## Removing: Now we need to remove files previously added

+1. Inside of `game-of-gits` create a file called `the-stark-bunch.md`.

+1. Type `This is a story... of a man named Neddy... and three very badass really awesome girls`.

+1. Save the file.

+1.  `git add very-bad-tale.md`.

+1.  `git rm --cache very-bad-tale.md`.

+1.  `git add very-bad-tale.md`.

+1.  `git rm -f very-bad-tale.md`.

+What's the difference?
+What is actually happening with the `rm` command?

 ## Branching: Multiple Stories, One Main Plot